steelesh/IdeaStorm/README.md

 #### Scenario

-A user wants to find an activity that meets their criteria: 3 participants, social activity, and low price.
+As a user hanging out with two friends, I want to find a social activity that involves 3 participants, and has a low price.

 #### Dependencies